 The state of Colorado values healthy, resilient forest landscapes and is willing to invest state funds in the stewardship of these resources.

-The bill requires the state treasurer to transfer money from the general fund as follows:
+The bill changes the distribution of the money in the severance tax operational fund as follows:

 |SB19-020||Wildland Fire Airspace Patrol System||The bill requires the Center of Excellence for Advanced Technology Aerial Firefighting, subject to available appropriations, to study and, if feasible, implement a system to patrol the airspace above a wildland fire.|

 |SB19-040||Establish Colorado Fire Commission||The bill creates within the Division of Fire Prevention and Control in the Department of Public Safety, the Colorado Fire Commission (commission).

 The commission's purpose is to enhance public safety in Colorado through an integrated statewide process focused on the fire service's capacity to conduct fire management and use, preparedness, prevention, and response activities to safeguard lives, property, and natural resources, and increase the resiliency of local and regional communities.